syuchan1005/YomiageKun/README.md

 # YomiageKun
-   You need to replace Window.java#33
+   You need to replace resources/APIKey.properties.
-   APIKey is Docomo's TexttoSpeech(Powered by AI)API.